SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/10_graphit_examples.md

 ![](/articles/15_web_services/17_Graphit/images/59_graphit_examples.PNG)

-###  Example Of a wsGraphitExample2 Web Service That Invokes the Relevant Graphit File Depending On a Specific Condition
+###  Example of a wsGraphitExample2 Web Service that Invokes the Relevant Graphit File Depending on a Specific Condition
 The following Web Service gets an input LUI for the CUSTOMER LU and returns a response stating whether a customer has a Bronze, Gold or Platinum status in their subscription lines.

 Code: